 Today’s blog post is a guest post brought to you by our partner, Century Business Solutions.
 Century is a technology-based merchant services provider that specializes in software integrations – kind of like we do.
-Aside from being a partner of ZBrains for years, they provide credit card processing integrations to programs like QuickBooks, Sage 100, Microsoft Dynamics – and even Zoho CRM.
+Aside from being a partner of ZBrains for years, they provide credit card processing integrations to programs like QuickBooks, Microsoft Dynamics – and even Zoho CRM.
 Because of the similarities in how we think, this post is in line with lots of other material you’ve probably read on this blog – and expands upon the topic of processing credit cards in Zoho much further.
 So, without further ado…

 3 Reasons to Process Credit Cards in Zoho

 Running a business is hard.
 But, you probably already knew that.